 There are many guides to setting up a Minecraft server on a Raspberry Pi, but the information is all over the place, and often obsolete.
 So I thought I would contribute my own technical guide.
 It took me a couple of long evenings to set things up, but if you follow my instructions, you can probably get it done in a couple of hours, once you have assembled all the material.

 You can take liberties and improvise, but if you do so, please understand that you are likely on your own to fix the problems you create.

 - You need a working computer connected to the Internet.
 My instructions work whether you have a Mac, a Windows PC or a Linux box.

-- You need a power cord to go with it.
+- You need a power cord to go with the Raspberry Pi.

 - Moreover, you need a micro SD card.
 I recommend getting, at least, an 8GB card.
 Given how cheap cards are, you might as well get a larger card so that you do not ever have to worry about running out of space.
 I recommend getting the fastest card you can find.
 (Speed is normally indicated as a number, such as 5 or 10.
 Higher numbers are better.)
 For good measure, get several cards.
 SD cards wear out so you should plan on replacing the SD card; avoid re-using older SD cards.